A Kinetic Theory Approach to Ordered Fluids: The BBGKY hierarchy for ordered fluids

 We construct a BBGKY hierarchy by adapting the derivation presented in prior work \cite[Appendix A]{farrellEtAll}, which was inspired by those presented in \cite{harris,kardar,huangKerson}.
 We consider a system of $N$ constituents endowed with an order parameter manifold $\mathcal{M}$, interacting in pairs, and assumed to be indistinguishable.
 To this aim, we introduce the Hamiltonian formalism associated to the Lagrangian $\mathcal{L}$ introduced in the previous section.
 As usual, we introduce the conjugate momenta to the generalized coordinates, i.e.

 We then introduce the Hamiltonian $\mathcal{H}$ of the full system of $N$ constituents, only interacting in pairs, as

-Let {$\Gamma^*_i(t) = \left(\pt{x}_i(t), \nu_i(t), \vec{p}_i(t), \vec{\varsigma}_i(t)\right)$} denote the phase space point of constituent $i$ at time $t$, and let $f_N\left(\{\Gamma_i\}_{i=1}^N\right)\coloneqq \sum_{i=1}^{N}\delta\left(\Gamma_i - \Gamma_i^*(t)\right)$ denote the \textit{empirical measure} or \textit{joint N-particles distribution function}.
+Let {$\Gamma^*_i(t) = \left(\pt{x}_i(t), \nu_i(t), \vec{p}_i(t), \vec{\varsigma}_i(t)\right)$} denote the phase space point of constituent $i$ at time $t$, and let $f_N\left(\{\Gamma_i\}_{i=1}^N\right)\coloneqq \prod_{i=1}^{N}\delta\left(\Gamma_i - \Gamma_i^*(t)\right)$ denote the \textit{empirical measure} or \textit{joint N-particles distribution function}.
 Let $f_s$ denote the marginal distributions of the joint N-particles distribution function, with respect to $\Gamma^{(s)} = \left(\Gamma_{s+1}, \dots, \Gamma_N\right)$.
 Notice that as a consequence of the indistinguishability of the particles, the marginals $f_s$ are symmetric with respect to the exchange of the particles.

 \begin{remark} Technically, the Hamiltonian $\mathcal{H}$ is the Legendre transform of the Lagrangian $\mathcal{L}$, which in this case is always well-defined since we assumed that $\mat{B}(\nu)$ is symmetric and positive definite for all $\nu\in \mathcal{M}$.
 In fact, the symmetry and positive definiteness of $\mat{B}(\nu)$ implies that the Hessian of the Lagrangian $\mathcal{L}$ with respect to $\vec{\dot{\nu}}$ is also symmetric and positive definite, which in turn implies that the Legendre transform is well-defined.
-We point out that the Legendre transform of $\mathcal{L}_{1,i}$ with respect to $\vec{\dot{\nu}}_i$ is exactly the co-energy associated with the ordering introduced by Capriz \cite{carpiz}. \end{remark} We decompose the Hamiltonian into three terms: two containing respectively contributions from particles $1,\dots,s$ and $s+1,\dots, N$, and a third term containing mixed terms:
+We point out that the Legendre transform of $\mathcal{L}_{1,i}$ with respect to $\vec{\dot{\nu}}_i$ is exactly the co-energy associated with the ordering introduced by Capriz \cite{carpiz}. \end{remark} \begin{remark}